Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 The next volcano trip might be in a helicopter

 I just completed my second trip to the eruption in Iceland in three days.
 Both trips were completely worth it, although I doubt I will hike up there for the third time soon.
-A lot of people have been taking helicopters trip to get an enhanced view of the eruption.
+Many people have been taking helicopter trips to get a better view of the eruption.
 Seeing this latest eruption in Iceland from the air is tempting, especially if it goes on for a long time.

 The caravan of volcano hunters